 Know Thy Inbox(es)

 Many times these fires are caused by unprocessed information that was actually in an inbox of some kind that we just ignored until it blew up.
 Email is not the only inbox in your life, and you need to identify all the sources of input and tasks in your life so you can deal with all the inputs appropriately.
-Not checking your inboxes is not a good solution – trust me, ignorance is not bliss.
+Not checking your inboxes is not a good solution.
+Trust me, ignorance is not bliss.

 - Snail Mail – a lot of bills still come in the mail.
 Obviously, you need to take care of these.

-- Task Manager – a lot of apps like OmniFocus have awesome quick capture ability that stores tasks in an Inbox, but you need to process this regularly and identify what needs to be done when.
+- Task Manager – a lot of apps like OmniFocus have an awesome quick capture ability that stores tasks in an Inbox, but you need to process this regularly and identify what needs to be done and when.

 - Scratch Pad – this could be physical (like sticky notes on your fridge) or digital, like Drafts or nvALT.
 A lot of times you’ll write something down and it might not be a task, but it still needs to go into an inbox and be processed.
-We recently did a whole series of posts on using these digital tools to quick capture on Mac and iOS and gave a few tips on how to process them efficiently.
+We did a whole series of posts on using these digital tools to quick capture on Mac and iOS and gave a few tips on how to process them efficiently.